xStrom/Slark/README.md

 # Slark

-Slark is a tool for viewing GIF images.
+Slark is a tool for viewing GIF and WebP images.
+Both have support for static images and animated images.

 ## Project status